adam-beckett-1999/HA-Rounded-Dashboard/README.md

 ## Cards & Elements

 ### Page view button card:
 Allows switching between dashboard views, they can be resized and aligned as required.
-I typically leave them at the very top of the dashboard when I use them.
+I typically place them at the very top of the dashboard when I use them.

 [YAML Code](/page-view-buttons.yaml)